mickhansen/dataloader-sequelize/README.md

 # API

 ## `createContext(sequelize, object options)`
-* must not be called before all models and associations are defined
+* Should be called after all models and associations are defined
 * `sequelize` a sequelize instance
 * `options.max=500` the maximum number of simultaneous dataloaders to store in memory.
 The loaders are stored in an LRU cache